UniMath/UniMath/UniMath/CategoryTheory/limits/README.md

   * direct formalization of terminal objects
   * proof that terminal object is a property in a category
   * link with empty product
+* *pullbacks.v*
-* *pullbacks.v* --- direct formalization of pullbacks; proof that pullbacks form a property in a category. symmetry; on sections; pb chasing; reflection and preservation; pointwise constructions in functor precategory
+  * direct formalization of pullbacks
+  * proof that pullbacks form a property in a (saturated/univalent) category
+  * symmetry
+  * on sections
+  * pullback chasing
+  * reflection and preservation
+  * pointwise constructions in functor precategory
+  * construction of products from pullbacks
 * *binproducts.v*
   * direct formalization of binary product
   * definition of binary product functor